The Importance of Credo in Multiagent Learning: Empirical Evaluation

 McKee et al.~\cite{McKee2020SocialDA} identify that analyzing an aggregated reward signal such as mean population reward may overlook settings with high reward inequality that may be detrimental to a system's stability.
 Since agents do not receive any exogenous reward for cleaning the river, it is important to consider the implications and potential side effects of credo and teams on population equality, or how evenly reward is distributed among a population of agents.
 We model population reward equality as the inverse Gini index, similar to past work~\cite{McKee2020SocialDA}:

 where values closer to 1 represent more equality.
-Figure~\ref{fig:cleanup_results-gini} shows our results for equality, where darker red corresponds with the reward being more equal across the population.
+Figure~\ref{fig:cleanup_results-gini} shows our results for equality (dark red is full equality).
 The full system-focused case, by definition, has perfect equality since all agents share rewards equally.
 Scenario 1 still has high system-focus and also achieves high equality.
 In Scenario 2, we observe the two agents that learn to clean the river always emerge from two teams learning to divide their labor.
 Since each team has at least one apple picker agent, and agents have high team-focus to share rewards with cleaners, the population maintains high equality.
 Both scenarios achieve more equality than fully self-focused agents $\mathbf{cr}_i = \langle 1.0, 0.0, 0.0 \rangle$ while obtaining significantly higher reward.